 The Consumer Affairs Office (CAO) serves as the Commission's information, consumer education, and dispute resolution hub.
 Consumer Affairs staff provide mediation assistance to consumers filing complaints against utilities under the Commission's jurisdiction.
-CAO’s Public Advisor provides procedural information to individuals and groups who want to participate in PUC proceedings.
 The CAO administers the Cold and Hot Weather laws governing natural gas and electric service terminations, the telephone Lifeline discount programs, and serves as key public contact office for the Commission.

 The Executive Secretary is the chief of staff for the agency.

 The Legal Unit provides legal perspective to assist the Commissioners in their decision-making process.
 The unit drafts the Commission's decisions and orders, leads and coordinates the Commission's rulemakings, and documents the Commission's actions through the minutes process.

-The Regulatory Analysis Division includes four major units within the Commission: Economic Analysis, Financial Analysis, Telecommunications and Energy Facilities Planning.
+The Regulatory Analysis Division includes four major units within the Commission: Economic Analysis, Financial Analysis, Telecommunications, and Energy Facilities Permitting.
 The Economic and Financial Analysis units review all natural gas and electric matters coming before the Commission.
 Cases investigated fall into several broad categories including rate changes, energy resource planning, service area matters, mergers and acquisitions, and formal complaints.
-The Units have also been actively engaged in monitoring the structural changes occurring in these industries.
-For information about a specific case, please contact email@example.com or call 651.296.0406.
+The Economic and Financial units have also been actively engaged in monitoring the structural changes occurring in these industries.
 The Telecommunications unit reviews matters relating to rates and services of telephone companies.
-In addition to the more traditional types of cases under regulation, the Unit also assists the Commission in addressing significant policy issues regarding the ongoing evolution of competition in the telecommunications industry.
-The Energy Facilities Planning unit is responsible for the need, site and route permitting of certain energy facilities, including power plant and wind turbine siting, transmission line and pipeline routing.
-The Energy Facilities Planning unit also has responsibilities for certain electric transmission planning activities.
+In addition to the more traditional types of cases under regulation, the Telecommunications unit also assists the Commission in addressing significant policy issues regarding the ongoing evolution of competition in the telecommunications industry.
+The Energy Facilities Permitting unit is responsible for the need, site and route permitting of certain energy facilities, including power plant and wind turbine siting, transmission line and pipeline routing.
+The Energy Facilities Permitting unit also has responsibilities for certain electric transmission planning activities.
 For more information, https://mn.gov/puc/activities/.